You are viewing this site in staging mode. Click in this bar to return to normal site.

 • We have a Pastoral Leader- highly trained in the management of barriers to children’s well-being and supporting children through these.
 (Bereavement, Separation, Emotional Understanding, Anxiety, Emotional School Based Refusal.)

-• Two TAs are trained to deliver the Jump Ahead programme and others offer skills in addressing Fine Motor needs.
+• Two TAs are trained to deliver the Jump Ahead programme and others offer skills in addressing fine and gross motor needs.

-• The Inclusion Manager and Pastoral Leader have attended a series of twilight training that have addressed: Anxiety, Social and Communication issues, ADHD, and Social Stories/Comic Strip Conversations.
+• The SENCO and Pastoral Leader have attended a series of twilight training that have addressed: Anxiety, Social and Communication issues, ADHD, and Social Stories/Comic Strip Conversations.

 • The SALT has provided training on a variety of aspects of speech needs, both expressive and receptive, including sensory needs.